Use rstream as a Connectivity Layer for Codex

 rstream_remote_expose_stop(webtty_url="rstrm://edge-lab", exec_path="<exec_path>", id="<remote-expose-id>")

 The same boundaries apply to the filesystem. --fs-root narrows the visible tree, but it is not a sandbox.
-Commands and filesystem access run with the permissions of the WebTTY server process, so long-lived machines should run WebTTY as an appropriate user and expose the narrowest useful root.
+Commands and filesystem access run with the permissions of the WebTTY server process, so long-lived machines run WebTTY as an appropriate user and expose the narrowest useful root.